fsantanna/dceu/doc/manual.md

 The iterator expression `itr` must evaluate to an [tagged](#user-types) iterator [tuple](#collections) `:Iterator [f,...]`.

 The iterator tuple must hold a step function `f` at index `0`, followed by any other custom state required to operate.
 The function `f` expects the iterator tuple itself as argument, and returns its next value.
-On each iteration, the loop calls `f` passing the `itr`.
+On each iteration, the loop calls `f` passing the `itr`, and assigns the result to the loop control variable.
-To signal termination, XXX TODO the  or `nil` to signal termination.
+To signal termination, `f` just needs to return `nil`.
+In this case, the loop evaluates to `false`.

-If the iterator expression is not an iterator tuple, the loop tries to transform it calling `to-iter` implicitly.
+If the iterator expression is not an iterator tuple, the loop tries to transform it by calling `to-iter` implicitly.

-The loop calls the step function at each iteration passing the given iterator tuple, and assigns the result to the loop control variable.
-When the result is `nil`, the loop terminates.

 The function [`to-iter`](#iterator) in the
 [auxiliary library](#auxiliary-library) creates iterators from iterables, such as vectors, coroutines, and task pools, such that they can be traversed in